 When a new file is created, file management automatically creates the appropriate labels, and these are subsequently checked every time the file is opened for processing.
 On disk, labels are stored in a special area called the volume table of contents (VTOC).
 On tape, the labels are created at the head and tail of each file.
 Disk files are shareable under GCOS 4.
+However, if file protection is required, multiple access can occur only in read mode.

-The GCOS 4 data management facilities support five file organizations: sequential, indexed, relative, queuedpartitioned, and queued-linked.
-The latter two organizations are used only by the GCOS operationg system and are transparent to the users.
+The GCOS 4 data management facilities support five file organizations: sequential, indexed, relative, queued-partitioned, and queued-linked.
+The latter two organizations are used only by the GCOS operating system and are transparent to the users.